Krnsand/pp3-hangman/README.md

   * I would like to add a leaderboard where players can play for points and see what other players have gotten and in that way play against each other in a way

  ## **Testing**
+  * I have tested the code using a Linter (PEP8?) that has shown errors and warnings in the code continuously, allowing me to fix them right away
+  * I have tested the code troughout my progress in the Gitpod terminal to make sure that the code is doing what I want it to do
+  * I have tested the code in my deployed version to make sure that it does the same thing as in the Gidpod termial
+  * I have asked friends to try it to make sure the game layout makes sense and that it is intuitive, even for a non programmer.

  ## **Technologies Used**